rahul4732saini/fise/doc/query/query-conditions.md

 Floats are numbers with decimal points.
 They can be used for more precise numerical comparisons within FiSE queries.

+### None

+Similar to the `NULL` keyword in SQL, FiSE uses `None` to represent empty values or undefined data.
+This can also be used within query conditions to verify the presence or absence of data.

 ### Arrays

 Arrays in FiSE queries are collections of values(strings, integers, floats, or metadata fields) enclosed within parentheses `()`, separated by commas.
 They allow users to specify multiple values for operations like membership checking (`IN` operation) or to check if a value lies within a specific range (`BETWEEN` operation).